Fundamentals and advances in transverse thermoelectrics: Formulation of transverse thermoelectric conversion with structural symmetry breaking

+where the determinant is also modified as $\det \widehat{\cal C'} = ({{R}^{\rm (a)}}/{{K}^{\rm (a)}}) (1- z_{xy}^{\rm (a)} T)$.
 Note that the adiabatic figure of merit $z_{xy}^{\rm (a)}$ in the above equation is defined by Eq.~(\ref{eq:ZT_Tadia01}), but the adiabatic resistivity therein is redefined by Eq.~(\ref{eq:rho_T_adia02}).
 Consistent with this change, instead of Eq.~(\ref{eq:FOM_T_adia_bound01}), the adiabatic figure of merit for the present system is bounded, {\it i.e.}

 Then, instead of Eq.~(\ref{eq:eta_T_adia01}), the maximum efficiency of the present system is given by

 under the adiabatic boundary condition.